Todd Field

-William Todd Field (born February 24, 1964) is an American filmmaker and actor.
+William Todd Field (born February 24, 1964) is an American filmmaker, actor and musician.
 He is known for directing In the Bedroom (2001), Little Children (2006), and Tár (2022), which were nominated for a combined fourteen Academy Awards.
 Field has personally received six Academy Award nominations for his films; two for Best Picture, two for Best Adapted Screenplay, one for Best Director, and one for Best Original Screenplay.

+Before establishing himself as a filmmaker, Field appeared as an actor in such films as Woody Allen's Radio Days (1987), Victor Nuñez's Ruby in Paradise (1993), Nicole Holofcener's Walking and Talking (1996), and Stanley Kubrick's Eyes Wide Shut (1999).

 He also co-created the concept for bubble gum brand Big League Chew.

-Before establishing himself as a filmmaker, Field appeared as an actor in such films as Victor Nuñez's Ruby in Paradise (1993), Nicole Holofcener's Walking and Talking (1996), and Stanley Kubrick's Eyes Wide Shut (1999).